 Advanced students will ride in western saddles (English saddles can be used with instructor approval) and will maneuver through, over and around intermediate/advanced trail obstacles, both inside and outside of the arena.
 Students enrolled in Horsemanship IV Trail Ride Class must have completed Danada’s Horsemanship IV class within the last year or must have instructor approval to move on from Horsemanship III Trail.
 Students who have taken private lessons at Danada within the last year will need instructor approval before enrolling in Horsemanship IV Trail Class.

-This new series will provide the prospective horse owner or horse enthusiast with an in depth look into the daily, annual and lifelong care of horses.
-Individual lecture topics will include Horse Health, Colic and Deworming, Horse Behavior, Training Your Horse/Leasing VS Owning, Finding the Right Horse, and Expenses in Owning a Horse.
+This new series will provide the prospective horse owner or horse enthusiast with an in-depth look into the daily, annual and lifelong care of horses.
+Individual lecture topics will include Conformation, Horse Health, Colic and Deworming, Horse Behavior, Training Your Horse, Leasing vs. Owning, and Selection and Expenses in Owning a Horse.
 Attend the series as a package (last class is then free) or purchase individual lectures (following the first class).
 Lectures will take place indoors and, weather permitting, may include handling of horses in the Kentucky Barn.
 Please dress accordingly.

 Camps for Kids and Teens